Illustration shows Meralgia paresthetica

 Meralgia paresthetica Open the popup dialog

-Meralgia paresthetica is a condition characterized by tingling, numbness, and burning pain on the outside of the thigh.
+Meralgia paresthetica is a condition characterized by tingling, numbness, and burning pain in the outer thigh.
 The cause of meralgia paresthetica is the compression of the nerve that makes the skin surface of your thigh feel.

 Pressure on the lateral femoral nerve, which sensitizes the thigh, can cause the symptoms of meralgia paresthetica:

-- Tingling and numbness on the outside of your thigh
+- Tingling and numbness in the outer (side) part of your thigh

 - Burning pain on the surface of the outer part of your thigh